chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_functions_set.rst

 Use ``set`` to specify an attribute that exists in the |json| object, and then get its value.

-?WHATWHAT?
-"Non-user defined values that already exist in the JSON document CANNOT be modified.
-A user CANNOT change an existing non-user defined value in the JSON object." ?WHATWHAT?

 The syntax for this function:

 .. code-block:: java